본문 바로가기

 【COMPOSITION】 inter + action

-【ROOTs】 inter; between act(ag); to go, drive, move ion; noun suffix
+【ROOTs】 inter; between act; to go, drive, move ion; noun suffix

-【Etymology】 《Latin agereto lead, go, to set in motion, drive, drive forward; to do, perform; incite to action; keep in movement
+【Etymology】 《Latin agere[from Greek agein("to drive")] to lead, go, to set in motion, drive, drive forward; to do, perform; incite to action; keep in movement

 【DERIVATIVEs】 interact, interaction